ROOF REPLACEMENT VS. ROOF REPAIR

 A leaky roof is one of the most common reasons homeowners need roof repairs or reroofing.
-If you’ve seen water stains inside your home that run across ceilings or run down your walls, the cause could be a leaky roof.
+If you have seen water stains inside your home that run across ceilings or run down your walls, the cause could be a leaky roof.
 Finding the source of the roof leak can often be tricky, but a certified roofing contractor can help with the process.

 Rotting framing and roof sheathing